Bilinear CNNs for Fine-grained Visual Recognition: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{F}{ine-grained} recognition tasks typically involve discrimination among categorizes that have a shared structure but differ in subtle ways, \eg distinguishing between a ``California gull" and a ``Ringed-bill Gull".
-This requires recognition of highly localized attributes under changes in pose, viewpoint, lighting, and other factors.
-While most humans can recognize these attributes, they often require a field-guide to identify which ones are relevant for a given category.
-Thus, accurate computer vision systems can significantly reduce the manual effort required for these tasks.

-Currently, there are two broad categories of computer vision techniques that are effective for these tasks.
-Explicit part-based models construct representations by localizing parts of an object and extracting features conditioned on their detected locations.
-This makes subsequent reasoning about categories easier since the appearance variations due to location, pose, and viewpoint changes are factored out.
-Holistic models on the other hand construct a representation of the entire image directly.
-These include bag-of-visual-word (BoVW) representations, and their variants such as Fisher-vector representation~\cite{perronnin07fisher} and vector-of-locally-aggregated descriptors (VLAD)~\cite{jegou10aggregating}, popularized for texture analysis.
-Other examples are histogram-of-oriented-gradients representations~\cite{DalalT05} and those based on multi-layer convolutional neural networks (CNNs)~\cite{lecun1998gradient, krizhevsky12imagenet}.
-While holistic representations do not have an explicit part-detection step, they may have an implicit representation of parts.
-For example, visual words in texture representations, or features that emerge in higher layers of a CNN hierarchy have been shown to correlate with semantic parts~\cite{zeiler2014visualizing}.
-However, the semantic alignment of these parts is not as clearly defined as in explicit part-based models.
+\IEEEPARstart{F}{ine-grained} recognition involves classification of instances within a subordinate category.
+Examples include recognition of species of birds, models of cars, or breeds of dogs.
+These tasks often require recognition of highly localized attributes of objects while being invariant to their pose and location in the image.
+For example, distinguishing a ``California gull" from a ``Ringed-bill gull" requires the recognition of patterns on their bill, or subtle color differences of their feathers~\cite{gull-diff}.
+There are two broad classes of techniques that are effective for these tasks. \emph{Part-based models} construct representations by localizing parts and extracting features conditioned on their detected locations.
+This makes subsequent reasoning about appearance easier since the variations due to location, pose, and viewpoint changes are factored out. \emph{Holistic models} on the other hand construct a representation of the entire image directly.
+These include classical image representations, such as Bag-of-Visual-Words~\cite{csurka04visual} and their variants popularized for texture analysis.
+Most modern approaches are based on representations extracted using Convolutional Neural Networks (CNNs) pre-trained on the ImageNet dataset~\cite{russakovsky15imagenet}.
+While part-based models based on CNNs are more accurate, they require part annotations during training.
+This makes them less applicable in domains where such annotations are difficult or expensive to obtain, including categories without a clearly defined set of parts such as textures and scenes.

-While recent results have shown the benefits of both explicit part-based methods and holistic representations, neither offers an complete solution.
-Explicit part-based models are more accurate and tend to generalize better when training data is limited, but require part annotations.
-This makes them less scalable to domains where such annotations may be difficult to obtain, such as categories without a clearly defined set of parts such as buildings, trees, or images in biomedical domains.